-The second element, laid down in Act CXXXIX of 2013 regarding the Hungarian Central Bank, is the opportunity to receive extraordinary credit, which may be provided by the Central Bank for credit institutions and to the FDI in the event of emergency.
+The second element, laid down in Act CXXXIX of 2013 regarding the MNB, is the opportunity to receive extraordinary credit, which may be provided by the MNB for credit institutions and to the FDI in the event of an emergency.
 For this purpose, 'emergency' means that the insolvency of the credit institution endangers the stability of the entire monetary system.
-The Central Bank has discretionary power to provide such extraordinary credit.
+The MNB has discretionary power to provide such extraordinary credit.

-The Hungarian government increased the direct and indirect state's stake in the Hungarian banking system in recent years.
-The current state ownership in credit institutions is around 50 per cent, including the Hungarian Development Bank and the Hungarian Export-Import Bank.
+The Hungarian government aims to increase the direct and indirect state's stake in the Hungarian banking system, the exact percentage of its interest constantly varies, since the state occasionally acquires new shares and unloads some as well.
+Current state ownership in credit institutions lies at about 50 per cent, including the Hungarian Development Bank and the Hungarian Export-Import Bank, which are solely owned by the Hungarian state.